The Dual Space \(\mathcal{X}^*\)

 carries conjugation in the second slot: \(\langle x, y\rangle = \sum x_i \overline{y_i}\).

-The two coincide over \(\mathbb{R}\); over \(\mathbb{C}\) they differ by a complex conjugation on the representing element.
+The two coincide over \(\mathbb{R}\).
+Over \(\mathbb{C}\) they differ by a complex conjugation

-- Hilbert Spaces (\(\mathcal{H}\)) — The Self-Dual Case:
+- Hilbert Spaces (\(\mathcal{H}\)), the Self-Dual Case:

 For a Hilbert space, we will prove something far stronger than Hölder duality: